-On the face of it, the advantages of organic food seem obvious.
-After all, organic plants are grown without the use of pesticides, synthetic fertilisers, sewage sludge, genetically modified organisms (GMOs) or ionising radiation.
-Sure, that all sounds good, but what does it really mean?
-And what are the true benefits of organic farming?
-We’re here to answer all your questions about organic food, to help you decide if it’s the right choice for you and your family.
+Organic plants are grown without pesticides, synthetic fertilisers, sewage sludge, genetically modified organisms (GMOs) or ionising radiation.
+That all sounds good, but what does it mean for our diets?
+Is organic food better for you?
+And what are the true, scientific benefits of organic farming?
+We’re here to answer all your questions about organic food and to help you decide if eating organically is the better choice for you and your family.

 What does organic really mean?

 According to the USDA, ‘organic is a labelling term that indicates that the food or other agricultural product has been produced through approved methods’.
-These approved methods ensure that shoppers can find products that are clean, pure, natural, and totally void of toxins and artificial additives.
-Brands should use Certified USDA Organic and Non-GMO Project Verified seals in order to credibly claim to be organic.
+These approved methods ensure that shoppers can find products that are clean, natural, and without toxins, genetic modification and artificial additives.
+Brands should use certified USDA Organic and Non-GMO Project Verified seals to credibly claim to sell organic products.

 Are organic foods more nutritious?

 The short answer is an emphatic, yes.
-Studies have shown that organic fruits and vegetables deliver 20-40% more antioxidants than conventional fruits and vegetables.
-And when it comes to the nutritional value, it’s thought that organic food is more nutritious, as without pesticides, organic plants naturally boost the production of vitamins and antioxidants to fight off pests.
-The end result is more wholesome and nutritionally dense produce.
+Studies have shown that organic produce delivers 20-40% more antioxidants than conventional fruits and vegetables.
+And, when it comes to nutritional value, it’s thought that organic food is more nutritious, as without pesticides, organic plants naturally boost their production of vitamins and antioxidants to fight off pests.

 Are organic foods safer?
 And if so, why?